mcb2223/Number_guessing_game/README.md

     ( You can add more features/enhancements if you'd like to. )

      write your code inside this function.
-Kick off the program by calling the start_game function.
+Def start_game Kick off the program by calling the start_game function.

 ### Exceeds expectations requirements